Dadi Nicolas

-Dadi L'homme Nicolas (born September 29, 1992) is a Haitian professional gridiron football defensive end who is a free agent.
+Dadi L'homme Nicolas (born September 29, 1992) is a Haitian former professional football defensive end.
 He attended Atlantic High School in Delray Beach, Florida.
-He played college football at Virginia Tech, and was drafted by the Kansas City Chiefs in the sixth round of the 2016 NFL Draft.
+He played college football at Virginia Tech, and was selected by the Kansas City Chiefs in the sixth round of the 2016 NFL draft.

-Early years
+Early life

-Nicolas was born on September 29, 1992 in Port-au-Prince, Haiti to mother Esperanta Estime.
+Nicolas was born on September 29, 1992, in Port-au-Prince, Haiti to mother Esperanta Estime.
 He grew up in Florida and did not begin playing football until his senior year, instead lettering in basketball.
-During that year he played for Head Coach Chris Bean at Atlantic High School and had 70 tackles, 11 sacks, four forced fumbles, and two pass break-ups.
+During that year, he played for head coach Chris Bean at Atlantic High School and had 70 tackles, 11 sacks, four forced fumbles, and two pass break-ups.
 He was named to the Honorable mention all-area selection by The Palm Beach Post.
 He was not highly recruited coming out of high school and enrolled at Virginia Tech on July 6, 2011.

 College career

 Nicolas began his career with the Virginia Tech Hokies by receiving a redshirt designation while training at the defensive end position.
 He had a 38-inch vertical jump and ran a 4.63 40 yard dash time.
 During the annual spring scrimmage, he had four tackles with three for a loss.
 During May of that year Nicolas was arrested in relation to a bike stolen from the campus dining hall and charged with felony second-degree grand larceny and was indefinitely suspended from the team.
 He was reinstated to the team on August 30 of that year after the charges were reduced to misdemeanor petty larceny, to which Nicolas plead not guilty.
 He began his first year of eligibility by receiving the Richard Bullock award for most improved player on the defense in spring practice.
 During a conference game against the Duke Blue Devils, he had one sack and a forced fumble.
 Overall, he played in 10 games, 123 snaps on defense and nine on special teams and recorded 17 tackles, 3.5 for a loss, and 2 sacks.
 He also had one forced fumble and one recovery.

 In his sophomore year with the Hokies, Nicolas played in all 13 games that year and started in one of them.
 During spring training, he broke the program's positional record with a 41-inch vertical.
 He was awarded the Coaches Award on the defense.
 He started out the season with a sack in the opener against the Alabama Crimson Tide.
 During a game later that year in a game against Pittsburgh he had a career-high three sacks.
 Additionally, he had an interception against Duke.
 He finished off the year playing 377 snaps, 313 on defense, one on offense, and 63 on special teams.
-He had four sacks, 32 tackles, seven tackles for lass, and 13 quarterback hurries.
+He had four sacks, 32 tackles, seven tackles for loss, and 13 quarterback hurries.
 He was named as an honorable mention All-American by College Football News.